-Applications for deferred entry may not be permitted.
-This is because either a course may not be offered in a subsequent year or, in the case of research, the research project and/or intended supervisor may not be available in a subsequent year.
-Requests will be considered on an individual basis, particularly in relation to non-EU/EEA applicants who may have experienced delays in obtaining an entry visa in time to commence their studies.
+Applications for deferred entry may be permitted.
+However, in considering requests for deferred entry it will be necessary to consider if the course will be offered in a subsequent year or, in the case of research, the research project and/or intended supervisor is available in a subsequent year.
+Requests will be considered on an individual basis, particularly in relation to non-UK/Irish applicants who may have experienced delays in obtaining an entry visa in time to commence their studies.
 Applications for deferral of University administered funding are not permitted.